 During complex incident response over a wide area, command centers can lose visibility of blue force positions, degrading Common Operating Picture (COP) for tactical coordination.

-(Concept of Operations / CONOPS):
+(Usage/ Concept of Operations / CONOPS):

-- C4 Intelligence, Surveillance, and Reconnaissance: Detected Blue team member locations are displayed on an edge device map and/or transmitted to a Tactical Awareness Kit (*TAK) system or feed other ISR systems.
+- Mapping/C4 Intelligence, Surveillance, and Reconnaissance: The system georeferences latitude/longitude from drone image data during the response for COP integration.
+Detected team member locations are displayed on an edge device map and/or transmitted to a Tactical Awareness Kit (*TAK) system or feed other ISR systems.

 Benefits: